AAPI Media Directory & Map

 • Hawaii Hochi (1912), located in Honolulu, HI, serving the Japanese American community

-Overall, the median founding year of the outlets is 2001, or 24 years ago.
+Overall, the median founding year of the outlets is 2001.5, or 23.5 years ago.

 This chart, which shows the year or approximate year each outlet began publishing or broadcasting, is categorized by geographic region, based on U.S. Census divisions.
 Not all outlets in the directory have a founding year that could be identified.